jimb245/scriptremote/README.md

 ### **Demo Server**

-If you would like to try a few tests with ScriptRemote before installing there is a server at https://scriptremote.com.
+If you would like to try a few tests with ScriptRemote before installing there is a demo server
-To use the site:
+<a href="https://scriptremote.com">here</a>.
+To use it:

 1. Register